 On the external side, JU Athletics has taken great strides forward under Ricker-Gilbert’s leadership.
 During his first year alone, the department saw a 23 percent increase in overall giving, an over 700 percent increase in unique donors, a 56 percent increase in sponsorship revenue, a 29 percent increase in ticketing revenue and a 15 percent increase in overall attendance.
 He has helped form impactful exclusivity partnerships with Nike/BSN (official apparel provider), Baptist Health and Jacksonville Orthopaedic Institute (official healthcare provider), Learfield Licensing Partners, Baron (official ring provider), Papa John’s (official pizza of JU Athletics) and Bono’s Bar-B-Q (official bar-b-q of JU Athletics).

 Through his student-centered approach, JU Athletics has created an elite-level holistic experience for Dolphin student-athletes.
-Recent enhancements under Ricker-Gilbert’s direction include a new academic center and additional academic support staff, updated equipment in athletic training and the weight room, and partnerships with the Dietitians of Palm Valley (the Director of Performance Nutrition for the Jacksonville Jaguars), CRYOtherapy JAX, and a dedicated sport psychologist.
+Recent enhancements under Ricker-Gilbert’s direction include a new academic center and additional academic support staff, updated equipment in athletic training and the weight room, and partnerships with the Dietitians of Palm Valley (the Director of Performance Nutrition for the Jacksonville Jaguars), CRYOtherapy JAX, and a dedicated sports performance coach.
 Additionally, Ricker-Gilbert helped secure a significant private contribution that fully funded the first-ever nutritional station for Dolphin student-athletes, JU Fuel.
 He also worked tirelessly to secure the funds that catapulted the development of the Jacksonville Lacrosse Center (JLC), the largest of its kind in the nation.

 The investment in JU's student-athletes has paid off with outstanding success both in and out of the classroom.
 Jacksonville University was awarded the ASUN Presidents' Academic Trophy for the 2017-18 academic year following a record breaking performance in the classroom by the Dolphins and the rest of the league as a whole.
 All 19 of Jacksonville's teams recorded a 3.0 GPA or higher for the 2017-18 academic year, marking the first time in department history.
 Additionally, 17 teams improved their GPA from the 2016-17 academic year, 12 teams achieved their highest semester GPA during the 2017-18 academic year, and nine teams reached their highest GPA ever.
 In total, Jacksonville student-athletes combined for a 3.30 departmental GPA for the 2017-18 academic year.